Hadryan/node-postgres-redis-rabbitmq/README.md

 ### SOAP

-Then starting the backend server, the `SOAP server` will start as well.
+When starting the backend server, the `SOAP server` will start as well.

 However, since the `SOAP client` must be *called* to access a certain service, I've commented out the function `callSoapClient()`.
-To call it though upon starting `server.js`, it needs to be uncommented.
+To call it upon starting `server.js`, it needs to be uncommented.

   ```javascript
     app.listen(app.get('port'), function() {
       initSoapService(app);
       callSoapClient();
     });